Domikohlh/citation_val_agentic_ai/README.md

 **Third-Party Rights**: This software includes automated agents capable of retrieving and processing digital documents.
 It is the end-user's responsibility to respect Copyright policies.
 This tool should not be used to bypass paywalls or download content without authorization.

-**Google Services**: This project utilizes Google Vertex AI and Google Drive APIs.
+**Google Services**: This project utilizes Google Vertex AI, Ngrok and Google Drive APIs.
 Users are responsible for their own API costs and quota management.

 **No Liability**: The author(s) of this repository are not liable for any damages, IP bans, or legal consequences arising from the use or misuse of this software.